kchavez05/boulder-co-health/README.md

 6. Create a Dashboard
 7. Build an Interactive Website to Display Findings

-Team Rainbow Unicorn Kitty Communication Protocol : Regular Tuesday, Thursday and Sunday meetings.
-Various other meetings depending on the workload and piece.
-General notes and notes from each meeting live in a shared Google document, a Trello board and all other communication is done through a group slack channel as well as a project
-Trello board.

 ## (1) Data Sources and Resources

 #### Boulder County Health Inspection Data